-When Enola Holmes, sister to the detective Sherlock Holmes, discovers her mother has disappeared, she quickly embarks on a journey to London in search of her.
-But nothing can prepare her for what awaits.
-Because when she arrives, she finds herself involved in the kidnapping of a young marquess, fleeing murderous villains, and trying to elude her shrewd older brothers -- all while attempting to piece together clues to her mother's strange disappearance.
+When Enola Holmes discovers her mother has disappeared, she's horrified to learn that her older brothers Mycroft and Sherlock (yes, THAT Sherlock) plan to send her to a boarding school.
+Instead, she runs away and embarks on a journey to London in search of her.
+But nothing can prepare her for what awaits:when she arrives, she finds herself involved in the kidnapping of a young marquess, fleeing murderous villains, and trying to elude her shrewd older brothers &mash; all while attempting to piece together clues to her mother's strange disappearance.

 "Springer focuses a great deal on the restrictions placed on Victorian females by showing how unusual Enolas bravery and common sense are, even as she often struggles with conventional reactions....
-Enola's loneliness, intelligence, sense of humor, and sheer pluck make her an extremely appealing heroine who hopefully will one day find the affection for which she so desperately longs." -- School Library Journal
+Enola's loneliness, intelligence, sense of humor, and sheer pluck make her an extremely appealing heroine who hopefully will one day find the affection for which she so desperately longs." &mash; School Library Journal

-|Recommended Age||11 and up|
+|Recommended Age||10 and up|

 |Publication Date||Nov 8, 2007|